Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ---
-services: active-directory
-platforms: dotnet
-author: Shama-K
-level: 400
-client: ASP.NET Core Web App
-service: ASP.NET Core Web API
-endpoint: Microsoft identity platform
 page_type: sample
+name: Integrate a web app and Web Api that authenticates users and calls a web API and Microsoft Graph using the multi-tenant integration pattern (SaaS)
+description: Integrate a web app and Web Api that authenticates users and calls the protected Web API and Microsoft Graph using the multi-tenant integration pattern (SaaS)
 languages:
  - csharp
 products:
  - azure
+ - dotnet
  - azure-active-directory
+ - office-graph-api
+urlFragment: microsoft-identity-platform-aspnetcore-webapp-tutorial
+extensions:
+- services: ms-identity
+- platform: AspNetCore
-  - dotnet
+- endpoint: AAD v2.0
-  - office-ms-graph
+- level: 400
-description: "Protect a multi-tenant SaaS web application and a Web API which calls Microsoft Graph on-behalf of the user with the Microsoft Identity Platform"
+- client: ASP.NET Core Web App
+- service: ASP.NET Core Web API
 ---

-# Protect a multi-tenant SaaS web application and a Web API which calls Microsoft Graph on-behalf of the user with the Microsoft Identity Platform
+# Integrate a web app and Web Api that authenticates users and calls a web API and Microsoft Graph using the multi-tenant integration pattern (SaaS)

 > This sample is for Azure AD, not Azure AD B2C.